The PBBB SandwichJump to Recipe

 When she came home, she barely mentioned the slopes, but said, “I had a sandwich.”
 I congratulated her on her sandwich but asked if there was anything specific about it.

-She went on to describe this sucker.
+She went on to describe this recipe for Peanut Butter Bacon Sandwiches.
 While this sandwich has no cheese in it, the final texture has a very grilled cheese feel to it.
 It’s really perfect after a cold day out on the mountain… so I hear…

 This sandwich only has a few ingredients but all of them bring some serious flavor.